 Wedding Planner Problem #1: Scope Creep.

 Scope Creep can be tricky.
 At first, it might feel less like a problem and more like you are just going “above and beyond”.
-Ultimately, scope creep is when you're taking on work you were not hired to do.
-This can be because your customer asked you to, or because someone else in the industry told you “it's what everyone does”.
-You make your own rules though – so feel free to ignore this advice.
+Ultimately, scope creep is when you’re taking on work you were not hired to do.
+This can be because your customer asked you to, or because someone else in the industry told you “It’s what everyone does”.
+But let’s be clear, you are allowed to make your own rules.

 Why scope creep is a bigger wedding planner problem than you realize